Wolfgang Duncker: Politics and journalism

-Wolfgang Duncker's elder brother, Karl Duncker, reacted against his parents' political passions and grew up to embark on a (tragically short) career as a determinedly apolitical philosopher-psychologist.
+Duncker's elder brother, Karl Duncker, reacted against his parents' political passions and grew up to embark on a (tragically short) career as a determinedly apolitical philosopher-psychologist.
 Wolfgang, however, joined the Young Communists while still at school, probably in 1927.
 In December 1928 he joined the "Sozialistische Schülerbundes" (loosely, "Socialist school students' association") and during 1929 he joined the Communist Party itself.
 In May 1929 he enrolled at Berlin's Friedrich-Wilhelm University (as the Humboldt was known before 1949), though it is not clear that he ever completed a degree course there.
 A few months after joining the Communist Party he was employed by the left-leaning "Berlin am Morgen" (Munzenberg-owned newspaper) to edit the "Entertainment supplement" ("Unterhaltungsbeilage").
 Along with the editorial duties, between the end of 1929 and the start of 1933 he contributed several hundred articles of his own on films, stage plays and literature under the pseudonym "Mersus".

 Erika

-Early in 1931 Wolfgang Duncker went alone for a stay in Davos, hoping that the famously health-giving high valley air would improve the problems he was having with his lungs.
+Early in 1931 Duncker went alone for a stay in Davos, hoping that the famously health-giving high valley air would improve the problems he was having with his lungs.
 By this time Davos was not merely a health resort but also well established as a winter sports destination.
 It was expensive and Duncker was unable to afford a hotel room with a mountain view.
 A sympathetic hotel worker discreetly arranged for him to be smuggled into a more expensive room during the daytime, while the guest who was using it was safely out of the way on the ski slopes.
 The superior room provided both a view over the mountains and a balcony on which he could sit and gorge himself on the fine mountain air.
 Nemesis arrived in the form of the room's occupant when she unexpectedly returned early from the slopes and found a strange man sunbathing on her balcony.
 She asked what he was doing there: surviving sources are silent as to his reply, but the two were married a few months later.

 Erika Weiss was a couple of years older than the unexpected visitor in her Davos hotel room.
 She was Swiss, from a respectable middle-class Basel family.
 Her parents were not pleased to find themselves having to entrust their daughter's future happiness to a German communist.
 For Erika the marriage to a foreigner also meant the automatic loss of her Swiss citizenship.